vectorgrp/sil-kit-fmu-importer/README.md

 The SIL Kit FMU Importer ships as prebuilt portable packages.
 This means that the FMU Importer requires an installed .NET Runtime on the target machine.
 The package itself provides executables for Windows and Linux.
-The Linux distributables are tested on Ubuntu 22.04, but they should also run on other similar distributions.
+The Linux artifacts are tested on Ubuntu 22.04, but they should also run on other similar distributions.

 Please refer to the section [Build Instructions](#build-instructions) if you want to build the FMU Importer yourself.